The HIBEAM Instrument at the European Spallation Source: Detectors

+The expected final state configuration can be produced by neutrons or other fast beam contaminants with momenta of $\mathcal{O}$($100$)~MeV interacting with the carbon foil and beam-related infrastructure.
+However, the arrival time of such fast neutrons at the foil is synchronized with the linac proton pulse arrival time on the ESS tungsten target.
+For a 14Hz repetition rate and 2.86ms pulse width, a time window excluding around 5\% of operating time suppresses fast neutrons.
+Additionally, the ESS linac structure is designed to minimize proton leakage between pulses, reducing the potential for out-of-time fast neutrons to contribute to the background.
+HIBEAM will further monitor beam-related backgrounds by running in configurations without B-field suppression, providing an empirical method to assess and mitigate any unexpected contributions.

-The major background is, as for the ILL experiment, expected to arise from cosmic rays.
-As was done at that experiment, complete suppression is expected.
-A number of selections can be made on sensitive variables to capture the antineutron star characteristic, including final state invariant mass and sphericity.
-Unlike the ILL experiment, the WASA detector provides neutral pion tagging and reconstruction (a mass resolution of $\sim 30$~MeV can achieved~\cite{wasa-cosy}) to be used as a primary selection tool.
-Similarly, the TPC for this search provides precision 3-D tracking and would be expected to exceed the vertex resolution achieved at the ILL (with limited streamer tubes).
-While the full signal-to-background optimisation for WASA-based detector will be done as part of this work, the capabilities of the individual detector components imply a stronger performance.
-An efficiency of at least ~50\% with full background suggestion is thus expected.
-As shown for the NNBAR Conceptual Design Report~\cite{Santoro:2023jly}, the use of a more advanced detector than that available at the ILL, particularly, with respect to calorimetry, together with more advanced analysis techniques, such as the use of machine learning, substantial gains in efficiency can be expected.
+The major background is expected to arise from cosmic rays, as was the case in the ILL experiment~\cite{Baldo-Ceolin:1994hzw}.
+As demonstrated at ILL, complete suppression of this background is achievable.
+In addition to employing an active cosmic veto, background rejection can be further improved by applying selection criteria on sensitive kinematic variables, as shown in the NNBAR experiment~\cite{Santoro:2024lvc}.
+Key observables include final state invariant mass and event sphericity, which help distinguish signal events from background.
+Unlike the ILL experiment, the WASA detector provides neutral pion tagging and reconstruction, serving as a primary selection tool.
+Additionally, the TPC in this search offers precision 3D tracking, expected to significantly surpass the vertex resolution achieved at ILL, which relied on limited streamer tubes.
+While the full signal-to-background optimization for the WASA-based detector is still ongoing, the advanced capabilities of the various HIBEAM detector subsystems strongly suggest superior performance compared to previous neutron oscillation searches.